jfisteus/eyegrade/doc/user-manual/user-manual.rst

 You can open again later an existing session with the *Open session* option of the *Session* menu.
-In the file selection dialog that appears, select the ``session.eye`` file inside the directory of the session you want to open.
+In the file selection dialog that appears, select the ``session.eyedb`` file inside the directory of the session you want to open.
 When you open the session, you can continue grading new exams that belong to that session.